Vincelee7777/tgc14-dom-practice/q7_selecting_many/readme.md

-# Q7 - Selecting many
+ty# Q7 - Selecting many

 So far we have been selecting one element at a time.
 What if we want multiple elements?